contactandyc/another-c-library/website/ebook/ac-mapreduce2/index.md

   ac_task_output_dump(task, ac_task_dump_text, NULL);
 ```

 This will be explored more in the next sections.
 At the moment, no files are created.
-The next post will connect input to output.
+The next post will explore setting up the example in the first post using the ac\_schedule library.